franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

 We have created 1 python script `email-template/notification_new_raw_object.py` to create a template for the eMail we will send:
 - This is where we can customize the email that will be sent.
-- Make sure that you use the correct region in that script!
+- Make sure that you
+    - Use the correct region in that script!
 We use `ap-southeast-1` to send emails.

-We will use terraform to render that template and create a file `email-rendered/notification_new_raw_object.py` that can be used by our lambda function `lambda-s3-new-file-notification_lambda`.
+    - Use the correct email sender

-- Render the email template `email-template/notification_new_raw_object.py` using the variables in the `vars.tf` file
+    - Use the correct email recipient.

 - Package the lambda function `lambda-s3-new-file-notification_lambda` in a zip file `lambda-s3-new-file-notification.zip`.
 - Deploy/Create the lambda function `lambda-s3-new-file-notification_lambda`.
 - Allow lambda to invoke function from the S3 bucket `raw_data_bucket`.
+- Create the Lambda function `lambda-s3-new-file-notification_lambda`:
+    - The code was packaged in the file `lambda-s3-new-file-notification.zip`
+    - The lambda should use the the file `notification_new_raw_object.py`
-- Configure the notification `raw_data_bucket_new_object_notification`:
+    - The lambda should use the role `lambda-s3-new-file-notification_role`
+    - This is a python 3.8 function.
-    - Call the lambda function `lambda-s3-new-file-notification_lambda`.
+- Allow the Lambda function `lambda-s3-new-file-notification_lambda` to work with the S3 Bucket `raw_data_bucket`.
-    - each time a new object is added to the bucket `raw_data_bucket`.
+- Make sure that the bucket `raw_data_bucket` calls the lambda function `lambda-s3-new-file-notification_lambda` each time a new object is added to the bucket `raw_data_bucket.